Sign in

 Marcello Lippi is famous for his association with Juventus, where he took charge of all his 76 UEFA Champions League games and won the club's only title of the competition in the Champions League era.

-Across seven seasons, Lippi led the Bianconneri to the final on four occasions.
-Unfortunately, he could only win one of those finals, with the 1995-96, where his side beat Ajax on penalties in Rome.
+Across seven seasons, Lippi led the Bianconeri to the final on four occasions.
+Unfortunately, he could only win one of those finals, in the 1995-96 season, where his side beat Ajax on penalties in Rome.

 5. Luciano Spaletti — 67 games

-Luciano Spaletti, across nine different seasons has managed four clubs in the UEFA Champions League since he first did with AS Roma midway through the first decade of the 21st century.
+Luciano Spaletti, across nine different seasons, has managed four clubs in the UEFA Champions League since he first did so with AS Roma midway through the first decade of the 21st century.

 6. Roberto Mancini — 61 games